-This tag, which must be invertible, converts an XYZ colour, measured at a device's specific illumination conditions, to an XYZ colour in the PCS illumination conditions after complete adaptation.
+This tag converts an XYZ colour, measured at a device's specific illumination conditions, to an XYZ colour in the PCS illumination conditions after complete adaptation.

 The tag reflects a survey of the currently used methods of conversion, all of which can be formulated as a matrix transformation.
 The Bradford transform (see Annex E) is recommended for ICC profiles.